MicrosoftDocs/power-automate-docs/articles/minit/calculation-context.md

 ---
-title: Calculation Context
+title: Calculation context (preview)
-description:
+description: Learn how to define the data scope which is used as the source for a given aggregation function in minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
-ms.topic: article
+ms.topic: conceptual
-ms.date: 07/08/2022
+ms.date: 11/15/2022
 ms.author: tatn
 ms.reviewer: angieandrews
 search.app: